 When the investigation has been completed, TUC will normally communicate the results of the investigation to the complaining employee or student, to the alleged harasser and, if appropriate, to others who are directly involved.
 If TUC’s policy against harassment is found to have been violated, appropriate corrective action, up to and including termination, will be taken against the harasser so that further harassment will be prevented.
 Both the rights of the alleged harasser and the complainant will be considered in any investigation and subsequent action.

-If unlawful harassment of or by a TUC employee is established, TUC will take action that is reasonably calculated to stop the harassment.
-In cases in which the alleged harasser is not an employee or student, TUC will take action to minimize the recurrence of any unlawful behavior.
+If unlawful harassment of or by a TUC employee, applicant, intern, volunteer, or student is established, TUC will take remedial and corrective action that is reasonably calculated to stop the harassment.
+In cases in which the alleged harasser is not an employee or student, TUC will act to minimize the recurrence of any unlawful behavior.

 Discipline that TUC or the University may impose on employees for behavior that violates this policy (or for other unprofessional conduct by a TUC employee) may include, but is not limited to, reprimand, mandatory attendance at an unlawful harassment training program, suspension, demotion, or dismissal.
 Unlawful harassment by non-employees may result in restricting the harasser’s access to all TUC offices and operating units.

-In addition to TUC's internal complaint procedure, employees may also contact the Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH) to report unlawful harassment.
+In addition to TUC’s internal complaint procedure, employees may also contact the Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH) to report unlawful harassment.
 EEOC and DFEH serve as neutral fact-finders and will attempt to assist parties to voluntarily resolve their disputes.
-For more information contact the Human Resources Manager or the nearest EEOC or DFEH office.
+For more information contact the Associate Director of Human Resources or the nearest EEOC or DFEH office.